newOnahtaN/nathanowen.me/README.md

+# Personal Website
-# Personal Website, can be found at nateo.co or nathanowen.me
+## Can be found at nateo.co or nathanowen.me